 - 1. Robots that cause deliberate or repeated damage to the field will be disqualified. - 2.
-Humans that cause deliberate interference with the Rescue Simulation runs including simulation engine, server, and/or computers, will be disqualified. - 3.
-It is expected that the aim of all teams is to participate fairly.
+Humans that cause deliberate interference with the Rescue Simulation runs, including the simulation engine, server, or computers, will be disqualified. - 3.
+It is expected that all teams aim to participate fairly.